aspendlove/Easydl-cli/README.md

   2. on the prompt url you can input youtube video and playlist urls as well as the many other platforms supported by youtube-dl

-You can edit the youtube script in /usr/bin/ (.deb) or /usr/local/bin/ (source) to change the youtube-dl commands. (future releases will only have one install directory)
+You can edit the youtube script in /usr/bin/ (.deb) or /usr/local/bin/ (source) to change the youtube-dl commands.
+I will have them highlighted by a bunch of comments so you can find them in the code.